-In addition to supporting the initiatives of local organizations that serve low- and moderateincome residents by providing employment training, case management, shelter and other social services, the Village of Oak Park administers programs that aim to mitigate poverty and the problems associated with it.
-The Village can directly impact some of poverty's primary causal factors - poor-quality housing, expensive housing, lack of education, unemployment, low income and ill health - by utilizing resources, improving housing stock, and assisting in the provision of vital social services, employment opportunities, public health services and an excellent educational system.
-The multiple aspects of the programs run by the Village or its subrecipients, when working in concert, have the ability to reduce the number of households with incomes below the poverty level.
-Specific components of the Village's poverty-reduction strategy now follow.
+In addition to supporting the initiatives of local organizations that serve low and moderateincome residents, by providing employment training, case management, shelter and other social services, the Village of Oak Park administers programs that aim to mitigate poverty.
+The Village can directly impact some of poverty's primary causal factors which include poorquality housing, expensive housing, lack-of education, unemployment, low income and ill health.
+The Village can cause impact by utilizing resources, improving housing stock, and assisting in the provision of vital social services, employment opportunities, public health services and an excellent educational system.
+The multi-pronged approach provided by the programs run by the Village and its sub-recipients, have the ability to reduce the number of households with incomes below the poverty level.
+Specific components of the Village's poverty-reduction strategy are listed below.